Maximum Voltage of AC Transmission Line

 The HVDC Leyte – Luzon begins at Ormoc converter station (Leyte Province) and ends at Naga converter station (Province of Camarines Sur).
 It consists of three sections:

 – Submarine cables across San Bernardino Strait between Cabacungan (Allen, Samar) and Sta.
 Magdalena (Sorsogon Province, Luzon)

-The length of submarine cable is 21 kilometers (13 mi) and the total length of overhead lines is 430 kilometers (270 mi).
-The HVDC Leyte – Luzon can transfer an output of 440 MW.
+The length of the submarine cable is 21 kilometers (13 mi) and the total length of overhead lines is 430 kilometers (270 mi).
+The HVDC Leyte – Luzon can transfer 440 MW.
 It is implemented as a monopolar line (see the Monopolar Line in the banner above) for a voltage of 350kV.

 The crossing of San Juanico Strait is realized as overhead crossing with a tower on an island in the strait.

 Aim of the HVDC link is to feed the AC grid in the Manila region.
 Beside of overall connection of grids, the HVDC Leyte – Luzon stabilize the AC network.
 The interconnector is manufactured by the ABB Group in cooperation with Marubeni Corporation and it’s operated by state-owned National Transmission Corporation (Now National Grid Corporation of the Philippines or NGCP).

 The grounding electrodes are situated at Albuera at 10°54’01?N; 124°42’24?E and near Calabanga at 13°43’59?N ; 123°14’29?E .
 They are connected with the converter stations by 25 respectively 15 kilometers long overhead lines.”